SCODEMeetup/cbus-biking-LOC/api/README.md

 ## Using the Reports API endpoint

-Important: The database must be seeded by running rake db:seed or rake db:setup before using the reports endoint.
-This is because the reports endpoint depends on the seeded incident_reports and incident_severities files being populated with the correct values.
+**Important**: The database must be seeded by running rake db:seed or rake db:setup before using the reports endoint.
+This is because the reports endpoint depends on incident_reports and incident_severities files being populated before a Report resource can be created.
 More on this below.

 1. POST a report